 Conclusion- Convolutional Neural Networks have a different architecture than regular Neural Networks.
 The convolutional layer contains a set of filters whose parameters need to be learned.
-The process of building the Convolutional Neural Networks always involves four major steps i.e Convolution, Pooling, Flattening and Full connection.
+The process of building the Convolutional Neural Networks always involves four major steps i.e. Convolution, Pooling, Flattening and Full connection.

-Choosing parameters, apply filters with strides, padding if requires.
+Choosing parameters, applying filters with strides, padding if requires.
 Perform convolution on the image and apply ReLU activation to the matrix. is the main core process in CNN and if you get this incorrect the whole joy gets over then and there

 ============================ About the Author =======================

 Thank you all, for spending your time reading this post.
 Please share your opinion / comments / critics / agreements or disagreement.
 Remark for more details about posts, subjects and relevance please read the disclaimer.

 very Nice and knowledgeable article.
 You are Great sir.
 You did great job.